Digital commons

-The digital commons are a form of commons involving the distribution and communal ownership of informational resources and technology.
-Resources are typically designed to be used by the community by which they are created.
+The digital commons refers to shared digital resources—such as software, knowledge, data, and cultural content—that are collectively produced and governed by a community and intended for public use.
+These commons are distinguished by open access, participatory management, and licensing practices that preserve reuse and redistribution.
+Digital commons play a vital role in areas such as education, research, software development, and civic engagement.

 Examples of the digital commons include wikis, open-source software, and open-source licensing.
 The distinction between digital commons and other digital resources is that the community of people building them can intervene in the governing of their interaction processes and of their shared resources.

 The digital commons provides the community with free and easy access to information.
 Typically, information created in the digital commons is designed to stay in the digital commons by using various forms of licensing, including the GNU General Public License and various Creative Commons licenses.

 Early development

 One of the first examples of digital commons is the Free Software movement, founded in the 1980s by Richard Stallman as an organized attempt to create a digital software commons.
 Inspired by the 70s programmer culture of improving software through mutual help, Stallman's movement was designed to encourage the use and distribution of free software.

 To prevent the misuse of software created by the movement, Stallman founded the GNU General Public License.
 Free software released under this license, even if it is improved or modified, must also be released under the same license, ensuring the software stays in the digital commons, free to use.